craigsapp/ATON/index.md

 Whitespace before and after a parameter value is removed automatically during parsing.
 Also notice that multi-line values contain an escaped newline character in the translation to a JavaScript object.
-Meta entries starting with "@@TYPE" set the data type for parameters with a given name, such as "Number" to parse the property value as a number and "Integer" to parse as an integer.
+Control entries starting with "@@TYPE" set the data type for parameters with a given name, such as "Number" to parse the property value as a number and "Integer" to parse as an integer.